Enumerative Geometry of Del Pezzo Surfaces: Tropical Geometry of

 \subsubsection{From open to Relative Gromov-Witten Invariants of $\mathbb{P}^2$}

-Consider the wall-structure constructed by Carl-Siebert-Pomperla in the case of $(Y=\mathbb{P}^2, D)$, where $D$ is a smooth cubic curve.
+Consider the wall-structure constructed by Carl-Siebert-Pumperla in the case of $(Y=\mathbb{P}^2, D)$, where $D$ is a smooth cubic curve.
 Let $f_{out}$ be the product of all slab functions associated to walls with tangent monodromy invariant near infinity.
 Then $f_{out}\in \mathbb{C}[[t]][x]$, where $x=z^{(-m_{out},1)}, t=z^{0,1}\in \mathbb{C}[\Lambda\oplus \mathbb{Z}]$.
 Here $m_{out}$ is the primitive vector pointing toward infinity and monodromy invariant around infinity.
-Tim Gabele proved the enumerative interpertation of the coefficients of $f_{out}$: \begin{thm}\cite{G8} With the above notation, then Here $N^{\mathbb{P}^2/D}_{0,d}$ is the relative Gromov-Witten invariant of $1$-marked stable maps to $\mathbb{P}^2$ of genus zero, degree $d$ and maximal tangency with $D$ at a single unspecified point. \end{thm} This can also interpreted as a tropical correspondence theorem of $(\mathbb{P}^2,D)$.
-Recall that Theorem \ref{169} identify the complex affine structure of the special Lagrangian fibration on $\mathbb{P}^2\backslash D$ and the affine structure in Carl-Pomperla-Siebert.
+Tim Graefnitz proved the enumerative interpretation of the coefficients of $f_{out}$: \begin{thm}\cite{G8} With the above notation, then Here $N^{\mathbb{P}^2/D}_{0,d}$ is the relative Gromov-Witten invariant of $1$-marked stable maps to $\mathbb{P}^2$ of genus zero, degree $d$ and maximal tangency with $D$ at a single unspecified point. \end{thm} This can also interpreted as a tropical correspondence theorem of $(\mathbb{P}^2,D)$.
+Recall that Theorem \ref{169} identify the complex affine structure of the special Lagrangian fibration on $\mathbb{P}^2\backslash D$ and the affine structure in Carl-Pumperla-Siebert.
 In particular, this identifies the scattering diagram discussed in Section \ref{tropical geometry} and the one in \cite{CPS} and also the corresponding slab functions in the case of $\mathbb{P}^2$.
-Then Theorem \ref{116}, Theorem \ref{169} and Theorem \ref{Gabele} together implies \begin{thm} The algebraic relative Gromov-Witten invariant $N^{\mathbb{P}^2/D}_{0,d}$ can be computed via open Gromov-Witten invariants
+Then Theorem \ref{116}, Theorem \ref{169} and Theorem \ref{Gabele} together implies the following folklore conjecture between open and closed invariants which echos the expectation in the work of Gross-Siebert \cite{GS3}\cite{GS4}: \begin{thm} The algebraic relative Gromov-Witten invariant $N^{\mathbb{P}^2/D}_{0,d}$ can be computed via open Gromov-Witten invariants

+\end{thm} The first of this kind of results was due to Chan \cite{C2} by direct comparison of the Kuranishi structures of the relevant moduli spaces.
+Here, we outline a complete new methodology.
+Indeed the idea here is also carried out such correspondence for all Looijenga pairs \cite{BCHL}.
+It worth mentioned that recently Garrel-Ruddat-Siebert \cite{GRS} proved that the period integral of the (SYZ-fiber-normalized) volume form over the SYZ section in the Carl-Pumperla-Siebert mirror of $\mathbb{P}^2$ yields precisely the expression given in Theorem \ref{Gabele}.